 Melissa B. Gilkey, PhD is Assistant Professor of Health Behavior at the UNC Gillings School of Global Public Health.
 With research interests in adolescent health, cancer prevention, and health services research, Dr. Gilkey studies interpersonal and organizational approaches to improving the delivery of HPV vaccine.

-William Calo, PhD is a postdoctoral Research Fellow at the UNC Gillings School of Global Public Health.
-Dr. Calo’s work focuses on cancer prevention and control, dissemination and implementation research, and health disparities.
+Brigid Grabert, JD, PhD is a postdoctoral Research Fellow at the UNC Gillings School of Global Public Health.
+Dr. Grabert’s work focuses on health services research, econometric methods, and the prevention of sexually transmitted infections.

 Jennifer Heisler-MacKinnon, MPH is a project manager at the UNC Gillings School of Global Public Health with a focus on health communications and cancer prevention and control.

 Jennifer Leeman, DrPH is Associate Professor of Nursing at the UNC School of Nursing.
 Her work focuses on disseminating evidence-based interventions and supporting their implementation in a range of practice settings.